OSU-NLP-Group/UGround/README.md

 - [😊Training Data](https://huggingface.co/datasets/osunlp/UGround-V1-Data)

 <h3>Updates</h3>

-- 2025/05/01: The bounding-box version of the training data is now available on [HF Dataset](https://huggingface.co/datasets/osunlp/UGround-V1-Data-Box)
+- 2025/05/01: The bounding-box version of the training data is now available [here](https://huggingface.co/datasets/osunlp/UGround-V1-Data-Box).

 - 2025/01/23: Our [training data](https://huggingface.co/datasets/osunlp/UGround-V1-Data) for the UGround-V1 series (Initial/Qwen2-VL) has been released.
 We also have provided a comprehensive evaluation suite packed with meaningful resources to help researchers test GUI Agents and grounding models with ease.
 Try them out!
 The performance of Qwen2-VL-based UGround-V1 on several benchmarks are also updated on the [homepage](https://osu-nlp-group.github.io/UGround) (e.g., AndroidWorld: 33->44).